Salt Watch

 How You Can Get Involved

-Loudoun Wildlife’s Stream Team is gearing up for the 2023-2024 Salt Watch season and is in need of volunteers, especially in the Leesburg area.
-We held a Salt Watch Program Kickoff on October 15 at Rust library.
+Loudoun Wildlife’s Stream Team is gearing up for the 2024-2025 Salt Watch season and is in need of volunteers around the county.

 Interested in helping Loudoun Wildlife collect data about the salt levels in our local streams?
-It’s as easy as 1, 2, 3:
+Follow these simple steps to get started.

-- Email Stream Monitoring Program Coordinator Amy Ulland at aulland@lououdnwildlife.org to sign up for a stream site and receive your free Salt Watch kit.
+- Email Stream Monitoring Program Coordinator Amy Ulland at aulland@loudounwildlife.org to register and she’ll send you more information about how to sign up for a stream site, request your free Salt Watch kit, and determine when you’ll be monitoring.

-- When you get your kit, take a baseline reading of the chloride levels at your stream site before any snowfall or road treatments.
-Then, test at your stream site after salt has been applied to local roads; after the first warm day or rainstorm after a snow or freeze; and after the next rain event.
+- When you get your kit, you will take a baseline reading of the chloride levels at your stream site before any snowfall or road treatments.
+Then you’ll test your stream site monthly (either on the 1st or the 15th of month) and around winter weather events.

-- After completing each test, send in your data and a picture of your test strip to Amy and watch for your data to appear on the Clean Water Hub and Salt Watch maps.
+- After completing each test, you’ll send in your data using a Google Form and a picture of your test strip to Amy.
+Your data to appear on the Clean Water Hub and Salt Watch maps.

 How to Use a Salt Watch Kit